 Roofies affect each person differently, especially if they have alcohol or other drugs in their system.
 This is why it is critical to consult medical professionals to make sure there is nothing that can cause long-term harm still in the victim’s system.

-Yes, substances like Rohypnol and GHB can cause short-term memory loss, so a person may not remember things that happened during the time that they were unknowingly under the influence.
+Yes, date drugs like Rohypnol and GHB can cause short-term memory loss, so a person may not remember things that happened during the time that they were unknowingly under the influence.

 Urine tests and hair tests may be done to detect drugs like GHB or Rohypnol.